 Step 2: On the glove, randomly draw some germs with whiteboard markers.

 Step 3: Ask your child if she/he could wash the germs off the glove without following the 20 second rule.
 Are the germs still there?

 Step 4: Try again to wash the glove, only scrubbing it nicely with soap and counting till 20 this time.
 Boom!
 The germs are gone.

-Try this simple Hygiene STEM Activities for kids to help them understand the science behind spreading of germs.
+Try this simple cleanliness activity for kids to help them understand the science behind spreading of germs.

 Step1: Take plateful of regular wheat flour and ask your child to press their hands in it.
 The flour here represents germs.

 Step 2: Now that your children have flour on their hands, ask them to shake hands with you.

 Step 3: Invite your child to play with their blocks/ soft toys for 5 minutes.

 Step 4: After the paly, sit down with your child and help them find traces of flour on your hands (from handshake), their toys and all the places they touched.